basavaraj29/Identifying-customer-segments/README.md

-# Identifying-customer-segments-
+# Identifying-customer-segments

+## Project Overview
-Identify facets of the population that are most likely to be customers of a particular brand
+In this project, I've performed Unsupervised Learning to identify facets of the population that are most likely to be customers of a particular brand.